latest nhpb_banner 1__compressed

 How to Save Money

-LIHEAP energy bill assistance and weatherization in Iowa.
+LIHEAP and weatherization in Iowa.

-Grants for paying heating and utility bills in Iowa
+LIHEAP grants for paying heating and utility bills in Iowa

 Heating bill assistance is provided using an income scale that also factors in the number of household members.
 The Low-Income Home Energy Assistance Program (LIHEAP) was never intended to pay a household’s total energy bill, however it provides some money to help partially pay a bill.
 A formal application process is in place, with various forms of proof and supporting documentation needed.
 An approval for the LIHEAP program allows the client to also be automatically enrolled in the winter moratorium protection from disconnection of their utilities, but it does not guarantee a payment for the applicant.